oddbird/css-sandbox/src/rwd/query/proposal.md

 Cons:

-- Multiple properties that have the same underlying behavior could be confusing?
+- More properties trigger containment behavior

 **At this point,
 a new property seems to me